Download the PDF

 6. Maintaining the six-protected classes of covered medications in Medicare Part D.

-4. Maintain the 340B Drug Pricing Program (340B) as essential in providing low-income patients access to medically necessary medications as well as psychiatric pharmacists’ services and residency training.
+4. Maintain the 340B Drug Pricing Program (340B) as essential in providing low-income patients access to medically necessary medications.

 5. Prevent suicide by ensuring timely access to mental health care, including access to psychiatric pharmacists.